Accounts Receivables in Dental Practice Valuations

 contact us Work with Us

-In weeks past, we’ve given you defined benchmarks for office collections and expenses, i.e. where those numbers generally should be.
-Unfortunately, there is no “right” number for outstanding A/R.
+We’ve given you some solid guidance for practice collections and overhead, letting you know approximately where those numbers should fall.
+Unfortunately, there is no “right” number for outstanding AR.

-However, to really get a sense of if the office is efficient and effective at collecting payment, look for trends.
+However, to really get a sense of how efficient and effective the office is at collecting payment, look for trends

-(In case you haven’t noticed a common thread of advice over the last few weeks, I’ll be a bit more obvious: Just because you see something concerning, don’t run for the hills yet.
+(In case you haven’t noticed a common thread of advice across this website, I’ll be a bit more obvious: Just because you see something concerning, don’t run for the hills yet.
 Always ask follow up questions.
 You may just ask the right ones and get your dream practice!)

-I recommend that if you have the opportunity to purchase them, you should.
+I recommend that if you have the opportunity to purchase them, you should (not every seller wants to sell them).
 If done correctly, it’s like buying cash for a discount.

 For example, if the 0-30 day balance is $120,000 and you buy that at 85%, you just bought $120,000 for about $100,000.

-If you’ve ever gone through the process of buying a home, you know that you are approved for how much house you are allowed to buy (and these days, they’re very expensive).
+If you’ve ever gone through the process of buying a home, you know that you are approved for how much house you are allowed to buy.

 This working capital is either extra cash or money to buy the outstanding accounts receivable, but not both.